 In summary, you be the judge of which cultured milk products work best for you.
 This information is simply provided to help you make an informed decision about what to incorporate into your diet.

 How to Make Greek Yogurt

-The third best alternative would be to buy organic whole milk yogurt from the store (this brand is widely available even at supermarkets) and strain about half the liquid whey out.
+The third best alternative would be to buy an organic whole milk yogurt brand from the store and strain about half the liquid whey out.

 It is not recommended that you buy pre-made Greek yogurt from the store unless you are traveling and have no other options.
 The reason is that commercial Greek yogurt is not going to have much if any probiotic benefit (factories don’t culture the pasteurized milk long enough).
 What’s more, it tends to be more expensive than regular yogurt.

 Sarah, The Healthy Home Economist